RyDevApp/RyDevApp/README.md

-- 👋 Hi, I’m Ryan
+- 👋 Hi, I’m Ryan AKA Percy
 - 👀 I’m interested in solving problems
 - 🌱 I’m currently learning just about everything
-- 💞️ I’m looking to build Web Apps to scale, and design Web Pages, for business use
+- 💞️ I’m looking to build Web Apps to scale, design Web Pages, utilize automation, create Azure infrastructure, and really anything that helps in world of staffing and recrutiment
-- 📫 How to reach me - rpersichilli@outlook.com
+- 📫 How to reach me - Discord @Percy2.0#6674 OR @percy2594

 <!---
 RyDevApp/RyDevApp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.